pivotal/docs-tap/install-general.md

       Expect `version: v0.12.0`

-  16. Install new plugin versions:
+  16. If the version returned in step 12 above was _less than_ `v0.10.0`
+      Disable the **context-aware CLI for plugins** feature so the locally downloaded plugins can be installed without errors:

       ```
+      tanzu config set features.global.context-aware-cli-for-plugins false
+      ```
+      If the version returned was `v0.10.0` or greater, skip this step.

+  17. Install new plugin versions:
+      ```
       tanzu plugin install --local cli all
       ```

-  17. Check installation status for plugins:
+  18. Check installation status for plugins:

       ```
       tanzu plugin list